nigelcharman/ombfw-videos/script/source.md

   cy: 200
   size: 40
 )
-To zoom into your location, click on the circle icon in the top right to centre the map.
+To zoom into your location, click on the circle icon in the top right.

 ---
 ![00:04-00:13](Field Maps Zoom.mp4)